rsvp/chess/README.md

 * A modest little move may embarrass your opponent more than the biggest threat.
 * A passed pawn increases in strength as the number of pieces on the board diminishes.
 * A passion for sacrifices is part of a chess player's nature.
+* A pawn unprotected by another pawn is on the brink of death.
 * A pawn, separated from his fellows, will seldom make a fortune.
 * A pawn, when separated from his fellows, will seldom make a fortune.
 * A pinned piece is not for the taking.